unswsecsoc/constitution/README.md

         r) To ensure that motions made at any Meeting of the Club are reflective of the constitution;
         s) Other duties as in accordance with the Constitution of the club.

-      5.8.2 Secretary
+      5.10.2 Vice President of Externals
+        a) To organise external meetings, agendas (in consultation with the President), and meeting minutes;
+        b) To act as the delegate of the club to external bodies, and be responsible for managing relations with external entities and organisations;
-        a) To be responsible for receiving and replying to all correspondence on behalf of the club;
+        c) To be responsible for receiving and replying to all correspondence on behalf of the club;
+        d) Manage and oversee the Club’s presence on social and professional media platforms.

+      5.10.3 Vice President of Internals
-        b) To organise meetings, agendas (in consultation with the Co-Presidents), and minutes;
+        a) To organise internal meetings, agendas (in consultation with the President), and meeting minutes;
-        c) To keep relevant club papers in order;
+        b) To keep relevant club papers in order;
-        d) To coordinate elections; and
-        e) To maintain the membership list, updating when changes are made.
+        c) Administer and coordinate all elections of the Club in accordance with this Constitution;
+        d) Administer and coordinate voting procedures and documentation of dispute resolution by vote in accordance with the constitution.

+      5.10.4 Vice President of Technicals
+        a) To maintain, oversee, and improve upon the Club’s digital infrastructure;
+        b) To ensure that the Club's infrastructure is secure, reliable, and compliant with University and Arc requirements, including data protection and privacy obligations;
+        c) To manage and coordinate technical projects on behalf of the society, ensuring that objectives are clearly defined, progress is tracked, and deliverables are met on time.
+        d) To fully document and hand over technical systems, accounts, and infrastructure to their successor at the end of their term, ensuring continuity of operations.

-      5.8.3 Treasurer
+      5.10.5 Treasurer
         a) To keep and maintain all club financial records;
         b) To hold cheque books, petty cash tins etc;
         c) To keep the club informed of its financial position (at meetings, through regular email reports, or regular newsletter;